"Mining Quarterly Deal Analysis: M&A and Investment Trends - Q2 2012" - New Market Rep

-Fast Market Research recommends "Mining Quarterly Deal Analysis: M&A and Investment Trends - Q2 2012" from GlobalData, now available
+New Materials market report from GlobalData: "Mining Quarterly Deal Analysis: M&A and Investment Trends - Q2 2012"

 Data presented in this report is derived from GlobalData's proprietary in-house Mining eTrack deals database and primary and secondary research.